 Glass Lewis engages with relevant stakeholders on a regular basis to improve the effectiveness of our customers' stewardship programs.
 Glass Lewis also advocates for transparency in financial markets, where appropriate.
-Selected examples of these activities in 2020 include:
+Selected examples of these activities in 2021 include:

-- Collaboration with custodian banks, vote tabulators, and institutional investor customers to ensure that data transmission met the standards of the EU Shareholder Rights Directive II (SRD II), - Engagement with Brazilian regulators, custodian banks, and vote tabulators to clarify how our customers' electronic votes could be counted in light of complex voting procedures that are premised on physical attendance at meetings, - Hosting breakfast briefings in London and Amsterdam with institutional investors and relevant stakeholders to review and discuss emerging governance practices and ESG issues in Europe, - Engaging with the U.S. Securities and Exchange Commission and Department of Labor on regulatory initiatives related to proxy voting and the provision of shareholder research and advice, and - Hosting a series of informative and free webinars throughout the year to inform interested stakeholders on our global policy developments, including our approach to ESG issues such as executive remuneration in light of the COVID-19 pandemic and climate change, among other topics.
+- Hosting our 15th Annual Remuneration & Governance Forum in Sydney, Australia with more than 200 directors, clients, and other stakeholders participating, - Engaging with Brazilian regulators, custodian banks, and vote tabulators to clarify how our customers' electronic votes could be counted in light of complex voting procedures that are premised on physical attendance at meetings, - Participating in a panel discussion on the current corporate governance regime in Ireland, hosted by Euronext Dublin, - Engaging with the U.S. Securities and Exchange Commission and Department of Labor on regulatory initiatives related to proxy voting and the provision of shareholder research and advice, and - Hosting a series of informative and free webinars throughout the year to inform interested stakeholders on our global policy and proxy season developments, among other topics.